-\boldparagraph{Secret Leakage Prevention Approaches} The third section is about preventive measures against secret leakage.
-We asked questions on approaches they have used, including related experiences, their understanding of the approach, and potential challenges.
-We also asked for approaches they tried to use but failed with and the reason for this, as well as approaches they know but do not use.
-If a participant had not taken any prevention approach, we followed up with questions to look for the reasons why.
-The section concludes with an open question on what they wish or want to improve for future prevention approaches.
+\boldparagraph{Secret Leakage Prevention Approaches} The third section was about preventive measures against secret leakage.
+We asked questions on approaches that participants have used, including their experiences, understanding of the approach, and any challenges.
+We also asked for approaches they tried to use but failed with and the reason for this, as well as approaches they know of but do not use.
+If a participant had not taken any prevention approach, we instead asked for potential reasons.
+The section concludes with an open question on wishes and improvements for future prevention approaches.

 \boldparagraph{Outro \& Debriefing} After we asked all the questions, we held a debriefing with the participants to clarify any remaining questions, to give participants an opportunity to add something we might not have specifically asked for, and to gather feedback for the interview.